iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 1 reviews"/>
 </p>

+> Terrible.
+1. Never has one of my kid's result.
+2. My wife can see results for some kids and I can't, we are bot linked to all 4 kids.
+3. Single sign on is atrocious.
+4. Once logged in, half the time it just spins and never loads results.
+It took 20 minutes from text message to loading of my results, and yes, I had the correct password stored on LastPass, it was just spinning post login and taking forever.<br> :date: __2021-03-04 15:50:43__

 > Messages stopped working on app and online!
 I keep getting an error when all fields filled in.<br> :date: __2021-01-29 20:11:04__

 > Update: 2 hours of down time now.
 I'm trying to see a decent doctor for a misdiagnosis from Dr. Tyler D'Hulst about my hand.
 He said tendonitis but it's turned into a bulge in my tendon and it feels like it split and latched onto an adjacent tendon in my hand.
 My middle and ring finger on my dominant hand will not move independently anymore 24/7/365 is a lie I've been trying to get on for an hour and it just says they're "upgrading my experience".
 I don't see downtime as an upgraded experience!<br> :date: __2021-01-16 10:02:42__